Caleb Buckley talking about himself and his Passion Project.

 This Capoeira program will involve a form of dance that takes it off the streets, into a structured, safe and disciplined environment where students can obtain levels and be ambitious in achieving their goals.
 Accomplishment is experienced as the level in belts escalates to a higher grade the longer students remain in the program.
 This teaches students, that if they are dedicated and consistent through self-discipline, they will achieve higher grades.
 In addition, they will be given opportunities to represent the school through many public performances held throughout Melbourne and Australia.
 This will also give back to the community in a positive way.

-About six years later Caleb Buckley made this video Unknown Horizons after training in Brazil, America, India and Thailand.
+About six years later Caleb Buckley made this video Unknown Horizons after training in Brazil, and travelling to America, India and Thailand.
 He once said to his father he wanted to see every country in the world by the time he was thirty.

 This is one of the beautiful dedications to this unique and wonderful person.